the-bucketless/bdc/data/README.md

 Things I'm updating:
 <ul>
   <li>Adding a column for video shots.
 Probably more useful for me than you.
 A video shot is a continuous view of the game from one camera.
 The model can only determine where on the ice the action is happening from the center ice camera, so anything else gets cut out.
 When the game leaves and then returns to the center ice camera, everything gets reset.
 As a result, the values in track_id are not unique to a single player.
 To make them unique, we can group by track_id and video_shot.</li>
+  <li>Adding a column for game seconds to make it easier to merge with the play-by-play data.</li>
   <li>Adjusting all coordinates up and to the left (https://twitter.com/the_bucketless/status/1508478054175154177).</li>
   <li>Occasionally touching up coordinates beyond that.</li>
   <li>Setting tracks to the correct team.</li>